jgpws/the-m-x/readme.txt

 * CSS for style.css minified with CSS Minifier https://cssminifier.com/
 * JS for the-mx-scripts.js, animations.js, restore-js.js and jgd-grid.js minified with Minify https://www.minifier.org/
+* Sass files are compiled with Ruby on the command line.